 Boston is one of America’s oldest and most revered cities.
 The largest city in New England, Boston is located at the mouth of the Charles River and the Massachusetts Bay.
-The area is home to over 50 colleges and universities, and the city’s large, international population is made up of young professionals, students and families.
-Residents enjoy the city’s rich history and abundant cultural activities, including the symphony orchestra, the Boston Pops, world class museums and diverse restaurants.
-There is even an orchestra composed entirely of physicians, the Longwood Orchestra.
+The area is home to over 50 colleges and universities, and the city’s large, diverse, international population is made up of young professionals, students and families.
+Residents enjoy the city’s rich history and abundant cultural activities, including Boston’s sports teams, the Boston Symphony orchestra, world class museums and diverse restaurants.

 Brigham and Women's Hospital

 Brigham and Women’s Hospital is located adjacent to Harvard Medical School in the Longwood Medical Area.
 Longwood is home to some of the nation’s most widely recognized hospitals and healthcare organizations, including Beth Israel/Deaconess Hospital, Boston Children’s Hospital, Dana-Farber Cancer Institute, and the Joslin Diabetes Center.
+There is an abundance of restaurants and take-out food options located nearby for busy hospital staff.
 The area also houses the Countway Library, one of the country’s major medical libraries, a number of colleges, the Museum of Fine Arts, and the Isabella Gardner museum.
-The area is very accessible by train as well as the subway system.
-Residents often take the Riverside Green Line on the T to the Longwood stop or the Arborway Green Line to Brigham Circle.
+The area is readily accessible through public transportation.

-One major advantage of Boston is the accessibility of wonderful places for day trips.
-Cape Cod, the mountains and lakes of New Hampshire and Maine are all within a two-hour drive.
-The Berkshire’s of Western Massachusetts and the Tanglewood home of the Boston symphony are also major attractions.
+One major advantage of Boston is the accessibility of wonderful places for day or weekend trips.
+Cape Cod, the Berkshire’s, Tanglewood, and the mountains and lakes of New Hampshire, Maine and Vermont are all within a few hours drive.

 Living in Boston

 Residents choose to live in a variety of communities in and around Boston.
-Some live in apartment’s right across the street from the hospital, while others may find a home in Cambridge across the Charles River, near Harvard and MIT.
-Still others may choose to live in the Back Bay, Fenway, Brookline, Somerville or even the suburbs.
+Current residents live in a wide variety of locations including: apartments immediately surrounding the hospital, Brookline, Jamaica Plain, Fenway, Mission Hill, Back Bay, South End, Downtown Boston or more distant suburbs.
 Because of the number of students in the area, apartments often have a high turnover rate and residents rarely have trouble finding housing that works for them.